DCMiner/embedding-composites/README.rst

 - Obtain the ``chainstrength`` from the command-line
 - Obtain a Chimera sampler/solver
 - Define the Q matrix
-- Convert the Q matrix to a ``BinaryQuadraticModel``
+- Convert the Q matrix to a ``BinaryQuadraticModel``, so that we can add the energy offset ``-1-chainstrength``
 - Run the problem, using ``DWaveSampler``
 - Print the results

 In this exercise, we have explicitly programmed the embedding of qubits 1 and 5 into a chain.
-If you run the program with ``chainstrength`` 4 (the first command-line parameter), you should see that the first six solutions have energy 1.
-They have energy 1 because one of the constraints is violated;
+If you run the program with ``chainstrength`` 4 (the first command-line parameter), you should see that the first six solutions have energy -4.
+They have energy -4 because one of the constraints is violated;
 the two friend relationships and one enemy relationship are not simultaneously solvable.
+That constraint has a penalty of 1, and we are using an offset of -``chainstrength``-1 in the code, so the energy is should be -4.

 If you run the program with ``chainstrength`` 0.4, you will see a different solution with lowest energy, and that solution has different values in